 To begin, cut pieces out of all of the colors of tissue paper.
 The shape doesn't really matter, I would say, just cut randomly.

 The dye from the tissue paper can stain your skin, so make sure to wear a pair of disposable gloves.

 Using a small spray bottle with water inside, spray the egg and then lay the strips of tissue paper over the egg.
 Cover the entire egg with the strips and spray with more water as needed.

 Let the eggs dry for at least 10 minutes.
 The longer they dry the more dye that will transfer to the egg.

-As you peel the tissue paper away from the egg, you’ll see all of the pretty colors that it left behind.
+As you peel the tissue paper away from the egg, you'll see all of the pretty colors that are left behind.
 Each egg is a fun surprise as it is unwrapped!

 Each egg is totally unique and I love how the colors blended together where the tissue paper overlapped.

 These Tissue Paper Dyed Easter Eggs are perfect for the Easter Basket, the neighborhood Easter Egg Hunt or just to have something pretty to eat!

 If you love this tutorial, please give it a five-star review and help me share it on Facebook and Pinterest!